 What to Do if You Suspect a Food Allergy

 Often the food causing the allergic reaction is obvious.
 For instance, if classic allergy symptoms appear a few minutes after eating a food on several occasions, further tests may not be needed to identify that particular food as the offender.
-If food allergy is suspected, but the offending food is not obvious then allergy skin testing or other types of test by a board certified allergy and asthma specialist will help in its identification.
+If a food allergy is suspected, but the offending food is not obvious then allergy skin testing or other types of tests performed by a board-certified allergy and asthma specialist will help in its identification.

 Here are some things to keep in mind: